REMA Membership Information

 REMA has been established for more than 40 years and is recognised by most official bodies as the representative organization for a variety of retroreflective products.
 Compliance with product standards and regulations is of course a pre-requisite of REMA membership and the Association’s reputation is therefore accepted as an indicator of the assured quality of its members’ products that can be used advantageously in marketing those products.

 REMA’s members maintain a level of input and feedback relating to the European standards that they could not have achieved as individual commercial companies.
-Representation on BSI technical committees is generally only open to professional bodies and trade associations and much the same applies to the DfT, the HA and BSI who prefer to consult with representative organizations rather than with individual companies having narrower commercial perspectives.
+Representation on BSI technical committees is generally only open to professional bodies and trade associations and much the same applies to the DfT, HE and BSI who prefer to consult with representative organizations rather than with individual companies having narrower commercial perspectives.

 What else does REMA do?